upmaru/memovee-tama/person-detail/querying.md

   ```

 #### Single Item query about other movie and tv shows a given person has been in
-**User Query**: "Which other tv show or movies has Dwayne Johnson been in" or "Which other tv show or movies has person with ID 12345 been in"
+**User Query**: "Which other tv show or movies has Dwayne Johnson been in" or "Which other tv show or movies has person with ID 12345 been in" or "What other works has person with ID 12345 been in" or "What other works has Dwayne Johnson been in"
 - When the ID is available in context:
   ```json
   {